 How to prepare walls before wallpapering

-This is part of a series where I explain how to check walls before stripping off wallpaper; tips on how to strip wallpaper with a smile on your face…and now, how to make sure the “bare” walls (or ceiling) are ready for wallpapering or lining.
+This is part of a series, How to prepare walls before wallpapering .
+Here I explain how to check walls before stripping off wallpaper; tips on how to strip wallpaper with a smile on your face…and now, how to make sure the “bare” walls (or ceiling) are ready for wallpapering or lining.

 Unfortunately, once you have stripped the wallpaper, there is still more preparation work to do.
 Sorry!
 Please don’t jump the gun straight onto lining and painting, lining and wallpapering… tick off the sanding, filling, sanding, and sizing first.

 Do not forget to sand before filling, sanding, filling, sanding

 That wasn’t a typo!
 With the best will in the world, when you strip paper, there will be traces of the old paste left behind, plus little pimples and bumps and loose specks of plaster or traces of the wallpaper.

 If you fill straight away, or even worse, if you get straight on with papering, you will probably end up with loads of imperfections.

 You need to avoid this contamination, (and improve the finished look, and reduce time spent sanding and smoothing back over bumpy filler).
 Therefore I would recommend sanding the walls the moment the plaster has dried out.
 Use a coarse grit paper with a sanding block.
 Be vigorous and thorough, but not too mad!
 As a guide, this stage should take no more than 30 minutes.
 When sanded, you should brush or vacuum the surface for a dust free surface.

 Modern plaster(board) walls.
 Even though you have removed all the paper, sanded, and the plastered walls look ready to paper, I would still allow up to 2 hours to check over every surface, filling any small cracks and dings.